better-flow/evimo/docs_sphinx/source/adding-a-new-object.md

-# Adding a new object to the tool
+# Adding a New Object

 ## Scanning guidelines
 1) Make sure the motion capture markers are attached to the object before the scan!
 At least 3 **spherical** markers have to be attached to the physical object before the scan.